Micoxavi/Micoxavi/README.md

 - ⚡ Fun fact: ...
 -->
 # 👋 Hi, I'm Xavi
-## I'm a mechatronics engineer currently finishing a master's degree in Computer Vision and Artificial Intelligence.
+## Mechatronics engineer finishing a master's degree in CV & AI.
 I'm a multidisciplinary engineer who thrives under pressure and enjoys learning new technologies every day.
 I believe attitude is the most important skill when it comes to solving problems — everything can be learned with the right mindset.